nusco/narjillos/backlog.md

 ###Physicist

-* Fix flickering (it's the cause of exhaggerated movements and the relative weird shifts in position) °°° creature to check: {090_065_154_010_089_080_141}{067_085_239_111_061_007_013}{139_098_147_209_088_160_176}{115_115_132_022_062_227_036}{224_247_251_216_231_232_137}{067_117_115_107_223_148_243}{018_017_212_069_242_128_180}{076_036_057_179_008_130_025}{219_245_210_188_115_122_020}
+* Fix flickering (it's the cause of exaggerated movements and the relative weird shifts in position) °°° creature to check: {090_065_154_010_089_080_141}{067_085_239_111_061_007_013}{139_098_147_209_088_160_176}{115_115_132_022_062_227_036}{224_247_251_216_231_232_137}{067_117_115_107_223_148_243}{018_017_212_069_242_128_180}{076_036_057_179_008_130_025}{219_245_210_188_115_122_020}
-* Smooth, inertial targeting or target hysteresis (to avoid vibration when target is on opposite side) °°°
+* Smooth, inertial targeting or target hysteresis (to avoid skewing vibration when target is on opposite side) °°
-* Introduce viscosity (to improve the poor creatures' mobility) °°°
-* Tweak rotation vs. translation °°°
-* Find a good way to deal with atrophy (see FIXME) °°
-* Tweakable mass constant °
-* Bug: PetriDish can miss notifications from pond (in particular, Narjillos dying when they spawn with very low or no energy) °°
-* Check measure units: why do rotations/translations/energy require such wildly different multipliers? °
-* Remove "tail wiggling dog" effect (requires conservation of MoI during update in vacuum)
+* Remove "tail wiggling dog" effect (requires conservation of MoI during update in vacuum) °°
+* Introduce viscosity (to improve the poor creatures' mobility)

 ###Speed Demon